Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `query` method calls `handler.onSuccess` with a `JsonObject` object containing the returned value from the source.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.
+The `query` method returns with a `JsonObject` object containing the returned value from the source.

 ### Example